bitnami/charts/bitnami/dataplatform-bp1/README.md

 ### To 7.0.1

-This minor updates the README file to configure the wavefront to the existing setup.
+This minor version updates the README file with instructions on how to enable existing Wavefront deployment for the data platform blueprint.

 ### To 7.0.0